someRandomDude-a/Better-Serial-Monitor/README.md

 8) Setting menu, Allows changing between two default themes,
 9) dark and light + allows setup of a custom theme.
 This is saved in the settings.json file
 10) Allows Addition of custom baud rates.
 This is NOT saved between instances

- **You Must Whitelist The executable in antivrus software**

- This Project does seem to get flagged constantly by antivirus software, This Project DOES NOT have maleware, you can check the source-code yourself and build it locally.

  # To Build this project yourself,
  **Prerequisites:**